nevermindjq/Nevermindjq.Payments.CryptoPay/README.md

 First, you need to create your application and get an API token.
 Open [@CryptoBot](https://t.me/CryptoBot?start=pay) or [@CryptoTestnetBot](https://t.me/CryptoTestnetBot?start=pay) (for testnet), send a command `/pay` to create a new app and get API Token.

-Next step: try to call a simple `getMe()` method to check that everything is working well:
+Next step: try to call a simple `GetMeAsync(...)` method to check that everything is working well:

 ```csharp
 var cryptoPayClient = new CryptoPayClient("1234:XXXXXXXX");